 - Godzilla vs. Gigan was quite infamous for its over-use of stock footage.
 Particularly grating is the fact that the fight scenes would randomly shift from day-to-night due to the film using footage from Destroy All Monsters and Ghidorah, the Three-Headed Monster.
 Likewise, there's Mothra's accidental cameo within said stock footage of GTTHM... even though she wasn't even supposed to be in the film Godzilla Vs. Gigan at all.

-- Like All Monsters Attack, Gamera Super Monster re-uses fight scenes like mad.
+- Like All Monsters Attack, Gamera: Super Monster re-uses fight scenes like mad.

 - In one of the Batman movie serials there's a scene where a black car goes over the edge of a cliff.
 But the stock footage used for the car actually going over is a black van.

 - In the 1966 Batman: The Movie, stock footage of a Polaris missile is used twice.
-Unfortunately, the second time it appears, it's been horizontally flipped, meaning that the letters on the missle labelling it a Polaris all appear backwards.
+Unfortunately, the second time it appears, it's been horizontally flipped, meaning that the letters on the missile labelling it a Polaris all appear backwards.

-- Kevin Murphy has said that not only did they cut every scene of the stock footage they could out of the movie for its MST3K riffing on moral grounds, but that the stock footage was so abhorrent to them that they riffed the film a new one with a vehemence that made merely bad films like "Manos" The Hands of Fate, Monster A-Go Go and The Castle Of Fu Manchu pale in comparison.
+- Kevin Murphy has said that not only did they cut every scene of the stock footage they could out of the movie for its MST3K riffing on moral grounds, but that the stock footage was so abhorrent to them that they riffed the film a new one with a vehemence that made merely bad films like Manos: The Hands of Fate, Monster a-Go Go and The Castle of Fu Manchu pale in comparison.
 He even has a song for the occasion...

-- "Manos" The Hands of Fate itself has a notable one near the end, where the family is trying to escape into the desert at night and the father shoots his gun at a snake—which is shown in close-ups shot in broad daylight.
+- Manos: The Hands of Fate itself has a notable one near the end, where the family is trying to escape into the desert at night and the father shoots his gun at a snake—which is shown in close-ups shot in broad daylight.

 - In The Hunt for Red October, a damaged aircraft crashing on the deck of the carrier changes from what should be a modern (for the time) jet to an F9F Panther, an aircraft 30 years older than the one it is supposed to depict.
 The look of both the footage and the plane is obvious.
 Also, a Soviet torpedo launched from a turboprop splashes down looking precisely the same as the American torpedo later dropped from a helicopter.